mothur/mothur.github.io/_wiki/cluster.fit.md

 or

 The accnos parameter may be used to indicate a subset of your data as the reference.
 You can merge the count and fasta files containing the old and new data.
-Mothur will cluster the references using optiClust and then fit the query reads to the reference OTUs.
+Mothur will cluster the references using [OptiClust](/wiki/cluster) and then fit the query reads to the reference OTUs.

      mothur > list.seqs(fasta=reference.fasta)
      mothur > merge.files(input=reference.fasta-query.fasta, output=combined.fasta)